 Summary

-While we can strive to solve the Oracle Problem in a Resilience manner, turning a blind eye to it will likely create more damage than harm, as it is a single point of failure for a system.
+While we can strive to solve the Oracle Problem in a Resilience manner, turning a blind eye to it will likely cause more damage than harm in the long run, as it is a single point of failure for a system.

 Footnotes

-2. How accurate is this assumption of the internet being “free”?
+3. How accurate is this assumption of the internet being “free and open”?
 See here.